GoogleCloudPlatform/community/tutorials/kotlin-springboot-app-engine.md

         gcloud app browse

     to see your app running in production on App Engine in the browser.
 Not however that this application does not respond to the root endpoint.
-Once the browser is open with the correct URL, you need to suffix `/message` to it.
+Once the browser is open with the correct URL, you need to append `/message` to it.

 ## Update your application